suragch/mongol-library/README.md

 It cannot be assumed that all users will have a Mongol IME (like the Menksoft or Delehi keyboards) installed on their phone, so if you need Mongolian input in your app, you should probably include an in-app keyboard.

-This library includes four keyboard layouts: two traditional Mongolian ones (AEIOU and QWERTY) and Cyrillic and English keyboards.
+This library includes four keyboard layouts: two traditional Mongolian ones (AEIOU and QWERTY) and Cyrillic and Latin keyboards.
 Punctuation is shown by clicking the keyboard button.
 Keyboard layouts can be switched by long pressing the keyboard button.

 ##### AEIOU keyboard